Last updated: 13 October 2021

 Colleagues in Student Services developed a tailored induction for our mature students that supported an improved transition into the university and saw an increase in usage of services.

 The Equality Team and Student Services developed its social media presence adding a podcast, ‘Talking Inclusion with Anna and Clare’.
-A student from our School of Media, John Anderson, volunteered to produce it.
+A student from our School of Creative Industries, John Anderson, volunteered to produce it.
 It has been well received, with most listeners commenting on the professionalism of its production.

 As part of our work with the Institute of Coding, we collaborated with the Tech Talent Charter and National Cyber Security Centre to host an employer diversity event.
 The morning was packed full of ideas and strategies on driving business growth through diversity.
 It not only facilitated connections between employers currently working in the space, but provided a great opportunity to learn from each other.